metreeca/node/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "Feature request"
+name: "Feature Request"
 about: "Suggest an idea for this project"
-title: ""
+title: "What's missing from @metreeca/node?"
-labels: ""
+labels: "Story"
 assignees: ""
 ---

-**Is your feature request related to a problem or a specific use case?**

-A clear and concise description of what the problem or the use case is.
-E.g. I'm always frustrated when [...]

-**Describe the solution you'd like**

-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**challenge / use case**

+*What is the challenge you are facing or the use case you are proposing?*

+**proposal**

+*What features would you like to see implemented?*

+**alternatives**

-A clear and concise description of any alternative solutions or features you've considered.
+*Have you considered any alternative solutions or approaches?*

-**Additional context**
+**notes**

-Add any other context about the feature request here.
+*Would you share any consideration or additional context about the request?*

+**screenshots / wireframes**

+*Are you able to document the request with screenshots and/or wireframes?*